aleti-pavan/azure-static-website-terraform/README.md

 `4. az account show`

-above command should show the details of the subscription where you want to create resources.
+Above command should show the details of the subscription where you want to create resources.